guslatho/syllabificator/README.md

 ### Algorithm Performance

-Performance of the algorithms was analyzed on different datasets.
+Performance of the algorithms was tested on three datasets to evaluate algorithm effectiveness.
 Below displayed are the word error rate for each set for each algorithm:

 ![performance_comparison](https://github.com/user-attachments/assets/904c47ff-ebf8-4e47-b673-480449a8bf32)